Towards a Multi-Embodied Grasping Agent: Preliminaries

 We leverage two variants of the tensor product.
 The \textit{fully connected tensor product} (FCTP) introduces a learnable weight for each valid path in Equation~\ref{eq:weighted-tp}, enabling it to capture rich rotational correlations between features.
-When feature interactions are conditioned on a specific direction, we can use a more efficient $\mathrm{SO}(2)$\textit{-equivariant tensor product}.
-This is achieved by rotating the local coordinate system to align with the direction vector, which simplifies the CG coefficients and renders the operation sparse~\cite{passaro2023reducing}.
+When feature interactions are conditioned on a specific direction, we can use a more efficient $\mathrm{SO}(2)$-equivariant or sparse channel-wise tensor product.
+The $\mathrm{SO}(2)$ operation rotates the local coordinate system to align with the direction vector, which simplifies the CG coefficients and renders the operation sparse~\cite{passaro2023reducing}.
 This technique significantly reduces computational and memory costs and is empirically well-suited for encoding directional information.
-These operations are foundational to modern architectures like EquiformerV2~\cite{equiformer_v2}, which we utilize in our network.
+These operations are foundational to modern architectures like EquiformerV2~\cite{equiformer_v2} or Allegro \cite{musaelian2023learning}.
 Geometric and other scalar information is incorporated by modulating the feature vectors.
-We define a directional modulation operation based on a relative vector $\mathbf{r}_{ji} = \mathbf{r}_j - \mathbf{r}_i$ and a set of arbitrary scalars $s$
+We define a directional modulation operation based on a relative vector $\mathbf{r}_{ji} = \mathbf{r}_j - \mathbf{r}_i$ and a set of arbitrary scalars $s$, formulated as

 where $Y^{\ell}$ are the real spherical harmonics.
 The function $\mathrm{enc}(\cdot)$ encodes the input scalars (e.g., distance, time) using suitable bases, and a multi-layer perceptron (MLP) then produces a set of weights that modulate the different irrep types $\ell$.
 This is analogous to the gating mechanism in Allegro~\cite{musaelian2023learning}.
 This modulation is critical to our approach, as it provides the mechanism to condition high-degree equivariant features on one-dimensional inputs such as joint angles.